pupil-labs/pupil-docs/src/alpha-lab/phone-neon.md

 ### Map your gaze onto your phone's content
 So far, we've only scratched the surface by examining static images.
 Now, it's time to dive into the dynamic world of our smartphones and explore gaze behavior in its natural habitat.

-One tool that's helping us do just that is our [tutorial](/alpha-lab/map-your-gaze-to-a-2d-screen/) on how to map and visualize gaze onto a screen with dynamic content.
+One tool that's helping us do just that is [our tutorial on how to map and visualize gaze onto a screen with dynamic content](/alpha-lab/map-your-gaze-to-a-2d-screen/).
 Neon's accuracy ensures that even the minutest details aren't overlooked, as shown in the video below.
 But the benefits don't stop at visualizations alone.
 The tool also generates a CSV file containing mapped gaze data onto the screen, offering a world of possibilities for further customization and in-depth analysis.

 <Youtube src="TsZmf49GdgI"/>

 ## In the wild

-That's all fine, but how does it look like to interact with phone screens in the real-world?
+That's all fine, but what does it look like to interact with phone screens in the real-world?
 Consider this scenario: Imagine searching for products on your mobile app while looking at the physical products on a supermarket shelf.
 We brought Neon into the wild to assess its performance beyond controlled environments.
 See an example of real-world user behavior below!

 <Youtube src="QIaFGpzsRmI"/>

 ## Let's wrap it up!

 In a nutshell, this project has unveiled the remarkable accuracy of Neon in tracking eye movements during mobile app scrolling.
 The findings are not limited to our specific use case and could be particularly useful for UX research.
 By combining Neon with the techniques we've highlighted here, you can gain invaluable insights into user engagement with apps.
 Curious about how Neon can fit into your work?
-Reach out!
+Need assistance in implementing your own analysis pipelines?
+Reach out to info@pupil-labs.com, or visit https://pupil-labs.com/products/support/!

 <style scoped>
 .mcontainer{